The Carlson Law Firm is no longer accepting CPAP or BiPAP clients. This information is for archival purposes only.

 - Upper airway irritation

 Philips admits that it has received several complaints concerning the presence of black debris and particles in the airpath circuit.
-Patients who developed chronic respiratory illnesses or cancer should speak with a qualified CPAP Lawsuit Lawyer to discuss their sleep apnea machine lawsuit.

 Symptoms of chemical emission exposure